pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/github-actions.md

 ## Try It Out!

-To try things out, simply create a Pull Request or commit, and you will see these new actions showing up in the usual GitHub Checks dialog, with a green checkmark if everything went as planned:
+To try things out, create a Pull Request or commit, and you will see these new actions showing up in the usual GitHub Checks dialog, with a green checkmark if everything went as planned: